secnot/django-param-field/README.md

 A Django model field that uses a DSL to define, generate, and validate, custom forms.

-After reading this [fantastic presentation](http://es.slideshare.net/Siddhi/creating-domain-specific-languages-in-python) on how flexible can be a DSL to generate forms, I implemented  a django version of this idea so now the circle is complete.
+After reading this [fantastic presentation](http://es.slideshare.net/Siddhi/creating-domain-specific-languages-in-python) on how flexible a DSL can be to generate forms in comparison with Django, I have implemented a django version of this idea so now the circle is complete.

-django-param-field provides a model field where you to write something like this:
+django-param-field provides a model field where you can store something like this:

 ```bash
 width: Dimmension-> max:50.0 min:5.0